 3 Big Things Today, August 15

-As much as two or three times the normal amount of rain has fallen in parts of Iowa and Illinois (the two biggest producers of both corn and beans) in the past 30 days, according to the National Weather Service.
+As much as six times the normal amount of rain has fallen in parts of North and South Dakota down into Nebraska in the past week, according to the National Weather Service.
 That area has been extremely dry so far this year.

 Get today’s news sent to your in-box by signing up for Successful Farming newsletters.

 3. Minor Flooding Forecast in Northern Midwest, Rain May Fall in East

 Storms that brought much-needed rain to parts of the northern Midwest from North Dakota to Nebraska are causing some minor flooding in the region.

 A few counties in South Dakota and Nebraska are seeing rivers and streams breach their banks this morning, though the floods aren’t widespread or severe, according to the National Weather Service.

 Farther east in Iowa, thunderstorms are forecast starting tomorrow and lasting through at least Thursday, the NWS said in an early weather report on Tuesday.
 There’s a possibility that some of the storms could turn severe tomorrow evening.

 There’s also a slight chance for precipitation in parts of southern Michigan, northern Indiana, and Ohio starting today, though storms will be scattered and severe weather isn’t anticipated, the NWS said.